RazAPI/Scorpion/README.md

  scr.killinstance -- Destroys an instance
- scr.findnilinstances -- Finds all nil instances, basically like getnilinstances but it'll only search for ModuleScripts scr.ctable -- Create a table, for no reason.
+ scr.findnilinstances -- Finds all nil instances, basically like getnilinstances but it'll only search for ModuleScripts scr.ctable -- Create a table, for no reason. scr.get_closure -- Returns the main closure scr.getsignal -- By using HttpService, and BrowserService, it'll try to get your original User-Agent (Device, IOS, Windows, Android). scr.filetable -- Prints out all file system functions

  ```
 # Why?